fouronesys/construlink/replit.md

 - ✓ Created PlanUsageWidget component showing real-time usage statistics with progress bars and plan-specific messaging
 - ✓ Added admin subscription management functions to suspend/reactivate supplier accounts
 - ✓ Implemented proper error messages for plan limit violations across all supplier actions
+- ✓ Made entire interface fully responsive for mobile phones and tablets
+- ✓ Fixed payment dialog positioning issues on mobile devices
+- ✓ Optimized form layouts with responsive grids and mobile-first approach
+- ✓ Added mobile-specific CSS classes for proper dialog centering
+- ✓ Confirmed payment processing works correctly on all device sizes

 ## Current Status
 The application is fully functional with a product-focused main page, comprehensive pricing section, proper RNC validation, and category-based directory filtering.
+The entire interface is now fully responsive for mobile phones and tablets, with optimized payment dialogs and forms.
 Users can search for products/services directly from the homepage and access suppliers by category through URL parameters.
+Payment processing with Verifone is working correctly across all device sizes.